Onnesok/bracu_chicken/README.md

-# Bracu Chicken
+# Asian Chicken

-Bracu Chicken is a 2D endless runner game built with Flutter and the Flame game engine.
+Asian Chicken is a 2D endless runner game built with Flutter and the Flame game engine.
 Guide your chicken (and other characters) through a side-scrolling world, avoid obstacles, and compete for the highest score!

 ## Features
 - Multiple playable characters